AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Experiments

 For comparative evaluation, we selected strong baseline methods from the URLB, including DIAYN, APT, BeCL, CIC, RND, and the recently proposed CeSD and ComSD.
 Furthermore, methods such as LSD~\citep{LSD}, CSD~\citep{CSD}, and Metra~\citep{Metra} were omitted because they do not exhibit performance improvements on the URLB relative to CeSD~\citep{CeSD}.
 Our implementation adheres to the official URLB code \citep{urlbenchmark_gihub}.
 Additional information on hyperparameters and network architectures can be found in Appendix~\ref{sec:appendix:implementation_details}.
 For more details on reproducing these baselines, see Appendix~\ref{sec:appendix:implementation_details:reproducing_baselines}.

-In order to ensure a fair comparison, we fine‑tuned all methods under identical conditions without using the skill selector.
-Each method was pretrained with 10 random seeds, resulting in a total of 1080 runs (10 seeds × 9 methods × 12 tasks).
-The aggregation of statistics was performed using the Rliable open-source framework~\citep{DRL_Precipice}.
-The expert score, which is used to calculate these metrics, was derived from an expert DDPG agent, as outlined in~\cite{DRL_Precipice}.
+To ensure a fair comparison in Figure~\ref{fig:aggregated_result_urlb}, we fine-tuned all methods under identical conditions and did not use the skill selector.
+Instead, following the downstream fine-tuning protocol of~\citet{BeCL}, the skill was uniformly sampled from the full skill set and switched every 50 steps.

+Unless otherwise stated, all experiments on URLB were pre-trained across 10 random seeds, and each fine-tuning run reused its corresponding pre-training seed.
+We aggregate statistics using the rliable RL framework~\citep{DRL_Precipice}, reporting median, mean, interquartile mean (IQM), and optimality gap.
+Here, the IQM is the average over the middle 50\% of returns (between the 25th and 75th percentiles), and the optimality gap is the normalized difference between an expert reference score and the agent’s score, as defined in~\citep{DRL_Precipice}.
+The expert score is derived from an expert DDPG agent following~\citep{DRL_Precipice}.

 As shown in Figure~\ref{fig:aggregated_result_urlb}, our method achieves the best results on the URLB.
 As recommended by \citet{DRL_Precipice}, we use the IQM as our primary performance measure.
-In particular, it surpasses the skill‑differentiating methods BeCL by 17.96\%, the entropy‑maximization method CIC and APT by 15.02\%, 9.73\%, respectively, as well as the recent diversity–exploration hybrids CeSD and ComSD by 20.91\%, 35.01\%, respectively.
+In particular, it surpasses the skill‑differentiating methods BeCL by 17.96\%, the entropy‑maximization method CIC and APT by 15.02\%, 9.73\%, as well as the recent diversity-exploration hybrids CeSD and ComSD by 20.91\%, 35.01\%.
 These results suggest that considering both diversity and exploration is critical for downstream task performance, and more importantly, appropriately balancing these objectives is essential.
-All scores of each method at each task is reported at the Appendix~\ref{sec:appendix:numerical_result}.
+All per-task scores for each method are reported in Appendix~\ref{sec:appendix:numerical_result:urlb}.
+In addition, we include the evolution of the four evaluation metrics over training time for the Quadruped environment.